 1.8.2.3 appendix: Material that is supplementary to and associated with the subject matter of a Recommendation but is not essential to its completeness or comprehensibility.

 NOTE 1 – An appendix is not considered to be an integral part of the Recommendation and thus it does not require the same approval procedure as the Recommendation; agreement by the study group is sufficient.
-See [b-ITU-T A.13] for the case of an appendix agreed separately from its base Recommendation.
+See [ITU-T A.13] for the case of an appendix agreed separately from its base Recommendation.

 NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called a "non-integral annex".